Blendify/blender-manual/blender_docs/manual/render/freestyle/python.rst

 takes the active set of Chains as input and build Strokes.
 The operator takes two arguments.
 The first is a unary predicate that works on ``Interface1D`` that is designed to make a last selection on the set of chains.
-A Chain that doesn't satisfy the condition won't lead to a Stroke.
+A Chain that does not satisfy the condition will not lead to a Stroke.
 The second input is a list of shaders that will be responsible for the shading of each built stroke.

 .. code-block:: python